I. Who undertakes redevelopment projects?

 The Urban Renewal Strategy, which was promulgated in February 2011, states that the URA may provide assistance to owners as a consultant to help them assemble titles for commencing owner-initiated redevelopment.

-A. Services provided under Facilitating Services (Pilot Scheme)
+A. Services provided under Facilitating Services

-The URFS provides Facilitating Services to eligible owners.
+URFS provides Facilitating Services to eligible owners.
 No acquisition, compensation, re-housing or resumption action on the part of URA/URFS is involved.

-At the current stage, the URFS mainly helps owners assemble titles for the joint sale of their property interests.
+At the current stage, URFS mainly helps owners assemble titles for the joint sale of their property interests.
 The services include:

 1. appointment of consultants on behalf of the owners, and co-ordinating and monitoring the services provided by the consultants; and